 Usually we use the term "cooler" when strong hands meet and the allin is the obviously right decision from both parties.
 For the loser, it's called a cooler.

 There is no exact definition of what a cooler actually is.
 Some people think it's a cooler only when the best and the second best hand meet.
 Other people interpret it as anything that usually wins, but isn't enough for this current match.
 I'm somewhere between the two interpretations.
-I believe a cooler is when I lose with a very strong hand what I would play with the exact same way I did when I lost against the current opponent, because the way I played the hand was optimal.
+I believe a cooler is when I lose with a very strong hand that I would play in the exact same way I did when I lost against the current opponent, because the way I played the hand was optimal.

 Most unavoidable situations share the fact that the optimal play was obvious with no way to make any other decision, so the results depends entirely on luck.
-It's very important to mention, that stack sizes do change what we can call a cooler in certain situations.
+It's very important to mention, that stack sizes do change what you can call a cooler in certain situations.

 Preflop cooler situations